-Here at Peters Web we consider ourselves to be a small business, we have no intention of growing into a huge corporate machine (£££)!
-We feel that we operate in the best way for our clients by being a small, client focused company and provide better support as a result.
+Here at Peters Web, we consider ourselves to be a small business, we have no intention of growing into a huge corporate machine (£££)!
+We feel that we operate in the best way for our clients by being a small, client-focused company and provide better support as a result.
 Another bonus of keeping things small, is that we feel that we get to know our clients personally, and can get much more of a feel for how best to meet their needs.
-Here’s my top 5 reasons why small businesses rock!
+Here are my top 5 reasons why small businesses rock!

 As a footnote clients seem to appreciate it when you are honest , forthcoming and can admit when you don’t have the answer – as long as you put every effort into helping the client find what they are looking for!

 Please feel free to get in touch if you have any questions (open a ticket) with our hosting department – we will try to get back to you as soon as we can!

 Powered by BetterDocs

 Save my name, email, and website in this browser for the next time I comment.